Audiology (hearing) for adults

 Please note the department is not open on Bank Holidays.

-During the walk-in session we can:
+During your repair appointment we can:

 - Retube your hearing aid – this needs to be done every 6-9 months